Meyer Zayder: Acquaintance with Kotovsky

-Murder
+Assassination of Kotovsky

 In early August 1925, Zayder came to the Chebank farm, where Kotovsky lived temporarily.
 His motivation was that he wanted to help his family get together on the way back.
 It is possible that Kotovsky knew in advance about Zayder's arrival, but did not interfere with this, completely trusting him.

-In the evening of 5 August 1925, Kotovsky was invited to a "bonfire" at a pioneer camp near Chebanki Luzanovsky, after which he returned home.
-Approximately at 23:00 on the occasion of Kotovsky's departure, the red commanders who lived in the neighborhood decided to give him a solemn farewell.
+On the evening of 5 August 1925, Kotovsky was invited to a "bonfire" at a pioneer camp near Chebanki Luzanovsky, after which he returned home.
+Approximately at 23:00 on the occasion of Kotovsky's departure, the red commanders who lived in the neighbourhood decided to give him a solemn farewell.
 Kotovsky's wife recalled the moment of the murder:

 A bullet shot by a murderer from a revolver hit Kotovsky in the aorta.
 Death came instantly.
-Neighbors came running at the shots.
+Neighbours came running at the shots.
 The murderer soon appeared himself.
 Kotovsky's son recalled:

 At dawn of the same day, Zayder was arrested.
 During the investigation and at the trial he fully admitted his guilt, however, he often changed his testimony.
 So, during the investigation, he claimed that he had shot Kotovsky out of jealousy, and at court stated that he had killed him because he had not raised him up the ranks.
 The trial took place in August 1926.
-Zayder was sentenced to 10 years in prison.
+Zayder was sentenced to ten years in prison.
 From the verdict, the charges were excluded in cooperation with the Romanian special services.

-The punishment of Meyer Zayder was serving in the Kharkiv pre-trial detention center, he soon became the head of the prison club and was transferred to an unconditional system of detention and was given the right to freely exit from prison to the city.
-In 1928, not having stayed in prison and three years, Zayder was released on parole for exemplary behavior.
+The punishment of Meyer Zayder was serving in the Kharkiv pre-trial detention centre, he soon became the head of the prison club and was transferred to an unconditional system of detention and was given the right to freely exit from prison to the city.
+In 1928, having been imprisoned for less than three years, Zayder was released on parole for exemplary behaviour.
 After his release, he got a job as a railway wagon co-driver.